What does it mean to guard your heart?

 Just as there are many diseases and disorders that can affect the physical heart, there are many ailments of the spiritual heart that can impair growth and development as a believer.
 Atherosclerosis is a hardening of the arteries due to accumulated cholesterol plaques and scarring in the artery walls.
 Hardening of the spiritual heart can also occur.
 Hardening of the heart occurs when we are presented with God’s truth, and we refuse to acknowledge or accept it.

 Congestive heart failure is an inability of the heart to successfully pump blood through the body due to weaknesses within its walls.
 Congestive heart failure can result from hypertension (high blood pressure), myocardial infarctions (heart attacks), and abnormal enlargement of the heart.
 The spiritual equivalents are anger, giving in to temptation, and pride.
-Of all of the deadly sins, anger can be the hardest one to avoid.
 Anger acts like a poison on the body, both physically and spiritually, and makes a believer more vulnerable to the temptation to hurt others with our actions and words.
-Ephesians 4:31-32 instructs, “Get rid of all bitterness, rage and anger, brawling and slander, along with every form of malice.
+Ephesians 4:31–32 instructs, “Get rid of all bitterness, rage and anger, brawling and slander, along with every form of malice.
 Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.”

 Proverbs 16:18 tells us that pride leads to destruction.
-Proverbs 16:5, says, “Everyone proud in heart is an abomination to the Lord…”.
-Pride was the first great sin of Satan, when he thought that he could be like God and incited one-third of the angels to attempt a coup in heaven (Ezekiel 28:17).
+Proverbs 16:5, says, “Everyone proud in heart is an abomination to the Lord.”
+Pride was the first great sin of Satan, when he thought that he could be like God and incited one third of the angels to attempt a coup in heaven (Ezekiel 28:17).
 For this reason, Satan was cast from heaven.
 Satan also tempted Eve in the Garden of Eden by appealing to her ego.
-He said, “For God knows that when you eat from it (the forbidden tree) your eyes will be opened, and you will be like God, knowing good and evil.”
+He said, “For God knows that when you eat from [the forbidden tree] your eyes will be opened, and you will be like God, knowing good and evil.”
 Eve desired to be as wise as God, so she capitulated to Satan’s advice to eat of the fruit of the tree.
 Pride was, therefore, the downfall of man, as well.
-Satan did not want man to obey God but to become his own god—determining for himself reality, meaning and ethics.
-This satanic philosophy is the foundational philosophy of sorcery, secular humanism and new age mysticism.
+Satan did not want man to obey God but to become his own god—determining for himself reality, meaning, and ethics.
+This satanic philosophy is the foundational philosophy of sorcery, secular humanism, and New Age mysticism.

 The Mind of Christ by T.W.
 Hunt and Logos Bible Software.